PartnershipVisa.nzpowered by MyLaw

 Based on

-A genuine and stable relationship
+Living together in a genuine and stable relationship

 Good for